Document Delivery

 Court Records

-Please note that the State Law Library does not have authorization to copy exhibit files from the 3rd Court of Appeals and the Court of Criminal Appeals.
-In order to obtain copies of exhibits from these courts, you will need to contact the court directly to file a motion requesting these documents.
+The library cannot copy exhibit files from the 3rd Court of Appeals and the Court of Criminal Appeals.
+To obtain exhibits from these courts, you will need to contact the court directly.
 We cannot facilitate or assist you with this process.
-You may also contact the trial court directly to obtain copies of exhibits.
+You may also contact the trial court directly.

 Delivery Options